Yoga for Stress Relief: 5 Ways Yoga Can Reduce Tension and Stress

 Stress and sleep (or rather a lack thereof) is a vicious cycle.
 Stress can throw off your sleep, which, in turn, makes you even more stressed, Wilson says.
-Yoga can help break the cycle.
+Yoga for stress relief can help break the cycle.
 In one study, researchers found that chronic insomnia patients significantly improved the number of hours they slept each night — as well as the quality of that sleep — after practicing yoga for just eight weeks.2

 Exercise is becoming increasingly popular among the medical community as a treatment for down-in-the-dumps symptoms such as stress and anxiety.
 However, high-intensity exercise can temporarily increase your cortisol levels, which may put your body (and perhaps even your mind) under additional stress, Wilson says.
 Gentle forms of yoga, however, use non-impact moves to help get the stress-relieving benefits of physical exercise without triggering the release of stress-related hormones.

 5. IT LULLS YOU WITH MUSIC